Terry555/music-list-front-end/README.md

 ## Motivation:

 My motivation for Muzak was to create a service that I would like to use myself: providing personalized music recommendations to users based on their preferences.
 I've always enjoyed the various ways that streaming services such as Pandora and Spotify provide recommendations, so I modeled this app off of Last.fm's algorithm.
+TESTING

 ### Demo: